 Closed: Christmas Day and Good Friday.

 Monday – Saturday you will be greeted by our Curator Lynley Caldwell.
-Sunday the house hosts are our volunteers.
+On Sundays the house hosts are our volunteers.

 56 Eden Street, Oamaru, 9400, New Zealand